RA Wind

 Funding:

 The current project phase is anticipated to have a budget of 25 million NOK, with a duration spanning 18 months.
-RA Wind obtained funding from Innovation Norway and Regionale Forskningsfond during the first phase and is in the process of seeking funds from Enova, Skattefunn and JIP partners.
+RA Wind has obtained funding from Innovation Norway, Regionalt Forskningsfond Rogaland, Skattefunn and Enova during the first phase.
+RA Wind is in the process of seeking funds from other R&D programs and JIP partners for the second phase of the project.

-Concept Development Phase (Ongoing): The project's initial stage, focusing on concept development and analysis, is set to continue until the end of 2024.
+2023 - 2025: Concept Development Phase: The project's initial stage, focused on concept development and analysis is finalized

 Energy Transition Norway serves as the platform and coordinator for this project.